Dublin Central: Constituency profile

 Dublin Central is regarded as one of the most social and ethnically diverse constituencies in Ireland.
 It contains Dublin's main shopping district and financial areas.
-The constituency consists of largely traditional working class areas such as East Wall, North Strand, Summerhill, Ballybough, Sheriff Street and Cabra with more suburban middle class Glasnevin and Lower Drumcondra on the northern fringes of the constituency.
+The constituency consists of largely traditional working class areas such as East Wall, North Strand, Summerhill, Ballybough, Sheriff Street and Cabra with more suburban middle class Glasnevin and Drumcondra on the northern fringes of the constituency.

 Former Taoiseach Bertie Ahern won the first seat in the constituency at every election from its creation in 1981 until his retirement in 2011.
-It was a highly competitive constituency with the Labour Party, Sinn Féin and left-wing independents such as Tony Gregory drawing much support.
-Fianna Fáil has not been represented in the constituency since the 2011 general election.
+Such was Ahern's pull in the constituency that he was always always able to get at least one running mate also elected, and at the peak of Fianna Fáil popularity in the constituency in the late 1980s, three out of five seats were held by the party.
+However, Fianna Fáil has not been represented in the constituency since the 2011 general election and the end of the Celtic Tiger.

+During the 1980s and 1990s, the remaining seat swung to left-wing candidates such as those of the Labour Party or left-wing independents such as Tony Gregory.
+In the 2020s, the constituency became a hub of centre-left TDs.

 Boundaries

 A Dublin Central constituency was created for the first time in 1969 and used at the 1969 and 1973 general elections.
 It originally spanned both sides of the River Liffey and took in inner city Dublin.
 It was abolished in 1977, and recreated with different boundaries in 1981.
 It is now exclusively on the northside of the Liffey.
 The Dublin Central constituency is located in the north inner city and suburbs of Dublin and encompasses an area to the north side of the river Liffey including: Stoneybatter, Mountjoy Square, Phibsborough, Cabra, Dorset Street, Henrietta Street, O'Connell Street, Arbour Hill, Navan Road, Glasnevin, North Wall, East Wall and Drumcondra.

-The Electoral (Amendment) (Dáil Constituencies) Act 2017 defines the constituency as:
+The Electoral (Amendment) Act 2023 defines the constituency as:

 "In the city of Dublin the electoral divisions of:

 Arran Quay A, Arran Quay B, Arran Quay C, Arran Quay D, Arran Quay E, Ballybough A, Ballybough B, Botanic A, Botanic B, Botanic C, Cabra East A, Cabra East B, Cabra East C, Cabra West A, Cabra West B, Cabra West C, Cabra West D, Drumcondra South A, Drumcondra South B, Drumcondra South C, Inns Quay A, Inns Quay B, Inns Quay C, Mountjoy A, Mountjoy B, North City, North Dock A, North Dock B, North Dock C, Rotunda A, Rotunda B."

-The Constituency Review Report 2023 of the Electoral Commission recommended that no change be made at the 2024 Irish general election.